realdanielbyrne/HoyKeys/README.md

 Attach a hotKey listener to any element.
 If attached to the body element then every keypress on a page will be captured.

 **Example:**
-Registers the 'alt + c' hot key combination and attaches it to the body tag.
+Registers the 'shift + c' hot key combination and attaches it to the body tag.
 When alt_+c is pressed, the function 'alertUser' is called.
 Also registers 'ctrl + b' to call a function which takes a parameter.